googlefonts/shaperglot/README.md

 to the output with `init` turned off.
 We don't care what's different; we only care that something has happened. _(Yes, this still makes it possible to trick shaperglot into reporting support for a language which is not correctly implemented, but at that point, it's probably less effort to actually implement it...)_

-Shaperglot includes (or will include) the following kinds of test:
+Shaperglot includes the following kinds of test:

 - Certain codepoints were mapped to base or mark glyphs.
 - A named feature was present.